tikv/community/votes/0141-gozssky-as-tikv-reviewer.md

 * [Reviewed pull requests](https://github.com/tikv/tikv/pulls?q=is%3Apr+reviewed-by%3Agozssky)

 I (@Little-Wallace) hereby nominate @gozssky as TiKV Reviwer and call for a vote.
+## Deadline

+The vote will be open for at least 72 hours unless there is an objection or not enough votes.

 ## Result

 Approved by 2 binding votes.

+* skyzh (binding)
+* BusyJay (binding)